Tailor-made Luxury Holidays

 Udaipur is one of India’s most magical cities, a bastion of Rajasthani tradition, with its creamy-white Palaces beside a glistening lake, rambling old havelis (traditional mansions) and romantic luxury hotels.
 Elsewhere in southern Rajasthan you’ll clamber around mighty forts full of heroic and tragic legends, visit exquisitely carved Hindu and Jain temples, wander through medieval streets and markets in tangled old town centres, and, if your budget allows it, indulge in the luxuries of quaint palace hotels.
 You can shop endlessly for a vast range of colourful artisanry, and get right off the beaten track exploring a host of wildlife sanctuaries from the wild, from the forested hills of Kumbhalgarh to the grasslands of Sorsan.
 And if the heat gets too much, skip away to the cooler heights of Mount Abu, Rajasthan’s only hill station.

 Rajasthan’s extravagant palaces, forts and finely carved temples create one of India’s most romantic destinations.
-Combine the major highlights of a visit to the Taj Mahal with a trip to the timeless local villages and old artisan quarter.
+Combine the major highlights of a visit to the Taj Mahal with a trip to the timeless local villages and old artisan quarter as part of your tour in India.
 Of all India’s states, Rajasthan is perhaps the most diverse, from magnificent architecture to the atmospheric landscape of the Great Indian Desert.
 A trip to Rajasthan is a unique experience, which leaves you wanting to come back again and again.
 The most popular destinations like Agra, Jaipur, Jodhpur and Udaipur are well interconnected with Rajasthan meaning that every third foreign tourist visiting India also travels to Rajasthan.

 Mumbai lies on India's west coast and is the country's largest and most populous city.
 It is extremely diverse, home to the Bollywood industry, along with some of Asia's largest slums and the largest tropical forest in an urban zone.
 The city is home to India's financial sector, yet is home to some of the grandest colonial-era architecture in the world.
-It is a city with an enormous energy, and is certainly a grand introduction to India.
+It is a city with an enormous energy, and is certainly a grand introduction to an India luxury tour.